noorfinances-eng/noorchain-core/docs/Phase4C_01_Testnet_Addresses_and_Keys_Plan_1.1.md

 genesis_distribution.json

-x/noorsignal params
+x/noorsignal parameters

-🔐 4.
-Validator Keys Requirements
+4. Validator Keys Requirements

-Testnet 1.0 will have:
+Testnet 1.0 requires one validator, consisting of:

-1 local validator, using:

-1 validator operator key → noorvaloper1…
+a validator operator key (noorvaloper1…)

-1 consensus key → noorvalcons1…
+a consensus key (noorvalcons1…)

-1 self-delegation account
+a self-delegation account

-The validator must be:
+The validator must be included in:

-included in staking.validators
+staking.validators

-funded with enough NUR to self-delegate
+staking.delegations

+auth.accounts

+Validator requirements:

+must hold sufficient NUR for self-delegation

-configured with minimum gas prices
+must define minimum gas prices

-connected to Ethermint RPC
+must be compatible with Ethermint RPC

-🧱 5.
-Address Generation Rules
+5. Address Generation Rules

-To create the 5 genesis wallets + validator keys:
+There are three ways to generate the required keys.

-Option A — Using noord keys add
+Option A — Using noord keys add (recommended)

-(Recommended during Phase 4C implementation)

-Generates:
+Automatically produces:

-bech32 account
+bech32 address

-hex EVM address
+EVM address

 public key

 private key

+JSON exportable keyfile

+This is the recommended deterministic method for Phase 4C.

-Option B — Offline
+Option B — Offline Generation

-Using:
+Possible using:

 ethermintd keys

 gaiad keys

-cosmjs script
+cosmjs or ethermint-compatible scripts

-Option C — Imported Keys
+Option C — Importing Existing Keys

-If you want to reuse existing addresses, you can.
+Allowed, as long as:

+the address is valid

+the keys are accessible

+the bech32 and EVM formats match

-🔄 6.
-Address Mapping Specification
+6. Address Mapping Specification

 Each address must have:

 Field	Description
-bech32	noor1…
+bech32	Example: noor1…
-evm_hex	0x…
+evm_hex	Example: 0x…
 public_key	secp256k1
+private_key	kept offline
-private_key	for local use only account_number	set by auth module sequence	starts at 0
+account_number	set by auth module sequence	starts at 0

-These fields are defined in auth.BaseAccount.
+These fields are part of the Cosmos BaseAccount model.

-🗂️ 7.
-Genesis Accounts Format
+7. Genesis Accounts Format

-In genesis.json → auth.accounts, we must insert:
+In genesis.json → auth.accounts, each of the five genesis wallets plus the validator account must appear as BaseAccounts.

-{
-  "@type": "/cosmos.auth.v1beta1.BaseAccount",
-  "address":   "noor1...",
-  "pub_key":   { … },
-  "account_number": "0",
+Required fields:

+bech32 address

+public key (optional for some testnet accounts)

+account_number = "0"

-  "sequence": "0"
+sequence = "0"
-}

-For all 5 genesis wallets + validator self-delegation key.
+This ensures deterministic behavior during initial blocks.

-💰 8.
-Genesis Balances Format
+8. Genesis Balances Format

-In genesis.json → bank.balances:
+In genesis.json → bank.balances, each of the five genesis wallets must have:

-{
-  "address": "noor1…",
-  "coins": [
-    { "denom": "unur", "amount": "XXXXX" }
-  ]
-}

-The amount is determined by:

-Genesis economic split (5/5/5/5/80)
+address: bech32

+coins: list of denominations

+Example structure:

+denom: unur

+amount: exact integer allocation

+The amounts must follow:

+Testnet supply = Mainnet supply

+5% Foundation

+5% Dev

+5% Stimulus

+5% Presale

+80% PoSS Reserve

-Testnet total supply (same as mainnet supply for deterministic PoSS behavior)
+This keeps Testnet deterministic for PoSS simulations.

-🧠 9.
-Testnet Address Integrity Rules
+9. Testnet Address Integrity Rules

-All 5 genesis wallets must:
+All five genesis wallets must:

-appear in auth.accounts

-appear in bank.balances
+appear in both auth.accounts and bank.balances

 contain the correct NUR amounts

-be referenced by x/noorsignal params

-be deterministic between runs
+appear in PoSS parameters

-be exportable via noord export
+be exportable using “noord export” (deterministic output)

 Validator keys must:

+match the staking validator entry

-match consensus key in validators
+match the consensus public key

-match operator key in staking

-match account in auth.accounts
+appear in auth.accounts

+correspond to the operator key

-📌 10.
-Summary
+10. Summary

 This document defines:

-✔️ 5 required genesis wallets
+the 5 mandatory genesis wallets

-✔️ validator keys requirements
+the validator key set

-✔️ bech32 + EVM dual format
+bech32 + EVM dual address format

-✔️ genesis account structure
+genesis account structure

-✔️ genesis balance structure
+genesis balances structure

-✔️ address generation strategy
+deterministic key generation rules

-✔️ integration with PoSS & Testnet
+integration with PoSS parameters

-This file is the official prerequisite for creating Testnet 1.0 genesis in the next document
+This file is the official prerequisite for Phase 4C_02 — Testnet Genesis Construction.